Injuries common to Greyhounds forced to race include severed toes, broken legs, spinal cord paralysis, broken necks and cardiac arrest.

 While Greyhounds may live 13 or more years, they are usually 18 months to 5 years old when they are retired from racing because they are either deemed unfit to race after an injury or no longer fast enough to be profitable.
 While some of these dogs are sent to rescue groups, others are simply killed or returned to breeding facilities to serve as breeding stock.

-While this is enough for most states to turn their back on the ugly practice, unfortunately Greyhound racing tracks still operate in seven states: Alabama, Arizona, Arkansas, Florida, Iowa, Texas and West Virginia.
+While this is enough for most states to turn their back on the ugly practice, unfortunately Greyhound racing tracks still operate in six states: Alabama, Arkansas, Florida, Iowa, Texas and West Virginia.
 More than half of all active American tracks are in Florida.

 Greyhound racing attendance is dwindling nationwide as states pass laws ending or phasing out the sport and the public chooses not to participate in this cruel enterprise.
 Part of the decline of Greyhound racing can be attributed to the dramatic loss in profits—gaming facilities are losing money on these races, and state governments often wind up having to spend more to regulate the sport than they get back in revenue.
 Over the past decade, gambling on dog racing and Greyhound breeding has declined by 66% and 57%, respectively.